1967 – ‘OUR WORLD’ | LIVE TV LINKS ‘THE WORLD’ | PART ONE: HOW IT WAS MADE AND PRESENTED

 4: ‘Sub Control’-the two UK Outside Broadcasts

 5 + 6: ‘TC1 Cameras 5 and 6’ – Cameras actually within this TC1 Production Control Room, which were being cut into various explanatory sequences, showing ‘the director and his team’ at work.
-One camera set for a view across ‘Production’ and the other looking from behind the Director at the monitor stack beyond.
+One camera is set for a view across ‘Production’ and the other looking from behind the Director at the monitor stack beyond.

 Norman Taylor’s ‘Technical Requirements’ document gives us the following details of how the sound was to be handled: